litixsoft/karma-detect-browsers/README.md

       // enable/disable phantomjs support, default is true
       usePhantomJS: true,

+      // use headless mode, for browsers that support it, default is false
+      preferHeadless: true,

       // post processing of browsers list
       // here you can edit the list of browsers used by karma
       postDetection: function(availableBrowser) {